sandervandevelde/uwp-iot-device/IoTPatformMonitoring.md

 ![alt tag](img/arch/Picture00-Monitoring-overview.png)

-This is an example of how to add operations monitioring to your Microsoft Azure IoT Hub.
+This is an example of how to add operations monitoring to your Microsoft Azure IoT Hub.
 We will check how many connections are made etc.

 *Note: In this workshop, we will create uniquely named Azure resources.
 The suggested names could be reserved already.*